Nucleomics-VIB/cloud-dl/README.md

 # cloud-dl

+Please refer to the original GIT for acknowledgments!

 Bash script to manage files on owncloud via webdav. cloud-dl allows you to list, upload, download, delete, move, create and share files.

+Added in this fork:

+* definition of the sharing date limit
-With new functions for automatisation
+* new function for sharing automatisation via CLI (-S/--share2)

 ```
 Usage: cloud-dl <options> [file|dir]